Scaling law of individual urban tour behavior: Results

 \subsection{Model prediction}

-We focus on the following statistical properties of urban tour-based human mobility: (1) the relationship between terminate probability and the current tour length, (2) tour length distribution, (3) the relationship between the number of locations visited and the number of trips, (4) location visit frequencies.
-To validate the effectiveness of the proposed model, we selected two classical models of individual human mobility as benchmarks for comparison, namely, the EPR model and the SHMU model.
-The parameters of all models are calibrated using the method described in the Model Calibration section.
+We focus on the following statistical properties of urban tour-based human mobility: (1) the distribution of tour length, (2) the relationship between the probability of termination and the current tour length, (3) the relationship between the number of locations visited and the number of trips, and (4) the frequency of location visits.
+To validate the effectiveness of the proposed model, we select two classical individual human mobility models, namely, the EPR and SHMU models, as benchmarks for comparison.
+The parameters of the benchmark models are calibrated using the method described in Eq. (\ref{eq.
+6}).

-Figure \ref{fig. 1} presents the simulation results of the tour length distribution for the TTC (orange), EPR (purple), and SHMU (green) models across different cities in four cities.
-There is an excellent agreement between the model results of TTC model and the empirical ones.
-In TTC model, the decrease in tour frequency with increasing tour length is attributed to the regularity in individuals' decisions to terminate their tours and return to the base location (see Eq. \ref{eq.
-2}).
-Nonetheless, the EPR and SHMU models underestimate the proportion of shot tours ($l \leq 3$) and overestimate the proportion of long tours ($l \geq 5$) in comparison with the empirical data.
-This suggests that, while tours can be extracted from the output trajectory of both models, they fail to reproduce the tour length distributions due to their inability to capture the actual tour generation process.
+Figure \ref{fig. 1} presents the simulation results of the tour length distribution for the TTC, EPR, and SHMU models across different cities.
+We compared models by their Kolmogorov–Smirnov statistic KS computed between empirical data and simulation results (lower is better).
+There is excellent agreement between the results of the TTC model and the empirical results.
+In the TTC model, the decrease in tour frequency with increasing tour length is attributed to the regularity in individuals’ decisions to terminate their tours and return to the base location (see Eq. (\ref{eq.
+2})).
+Nonetheless, the EPR model and SHMU model yield markedly larger KS distances than TTC model, as they underestimate the proportion of short tours and overestimate the proportion of long tours in comparison with the empirical data.
+This suggests that while tours can be extracted from the output trajectory of both models, both EPR and SHMU model fail to reproduce the tour length distributions because of their inability to capture the actual tour generation process.